 So – why are professing Christians drawn into unbiblical movements like social justice?
 For the reason that they don’t read/study their bibles to see what God says.
 Instead they get their marching orders from sinful men.
 And because of their willful ignorance and their willingness to cast the Bible aside and fall in line behind personalities, a growing number of evangelicals don’t know enough about their faith to share what they believe and why they believe it with someone who asks them probing questions.
 The term I coined to describe professing Christians such as these is “low-information evangelical” (LIE).
 Space does not allow for a detailed explanation of LIE, so those who wish to know more will find my articles here.
 I’ll use variations of LIE such as LIE-celeb throughout the remainder of this series.

-Who are the LIE-celebs by name and how have they gone wrong?
-Stay tuned for part 2.
+Who are the LIE-celebs and how have they gone wrong?
+Find out in Part 2

 The Religious Right uniting with Religious Renegades (naming names)—By Marsha West